cedricfarinazzo/AdaptativeNeuralNetwork/doc/models/PCFNN/README.md

 #include <ANN/tools.h> // for initialisation function, activation function, cost function
 ```

+#### Manual method

+With the following method, you can create complex neural networks with partial or total connections between neuron layers.

-Then you can create a new PCFNN
+So you can create a new PCFNN
 ```c
 struct PCFNN_NETWORK *net = PCFNN_NETWORK_new();
 ```